 The NEW Team (NEWT) is designing the language to be very similar to Java, but with some extensions.
-One specific extension is the REMOTE construct.
-By adding REMOTE to a command, the compiler understands that it must access something on the German server.
+One specific extension is the REMOTE class.
+By using a REMOTE command, the program understands that it must access something on the German server.
 All the handshaking issues are preformed automatically to make the connection, and the compiler will wait for notification before proceeding.
-The REMOTE command is used as illustrated below:
+The REMOTE class is used as illustrated below:

+'''

-Local (normal) Version NEWS (Remote) Version
+Local (normal) Version

+NEWS (Remote) Version
-import ECOMMERCE; remote import ECOMMERCE;

-void UPDATE(double AMOUNT, int ID) { void UPDATE(double AMOUNT, int ID) {
+void update(double amount,

+void update(double amount, int id)

-boolean OKAY = true; boolean OKAY = true;
+boolean okay = true;

+boolean okay = true;
-double MONEY; double MONEY;

-MONEY = GETBALANCE (ID); MONEY = GETBALANCE (remote ID);
+double money = getBal(id);

+double money = Remote.getBal(id);

+if (money >= amount)

-if (MONEY >= AMOUNT) if (MONEY >= AMOUNT)
+if (money >= amount)

-{ POST (AMOUNT, ID); } { remote POST(AMOUNT,ID); }
+Remote.post(amount,id);

+{ post(amount,id);

+{

+else

-else else
+else

-{ LOCK(ID); } { remote LOCK(ID); }
+lock(id); }

-} }
+Remote.lock(id); }

+'''